 Some instruments lose their relevance, and some gain.
 With the dust settled, we can say that paywall A/B testing definitely belongs among the latter, representing one of the major ways to increase your revenue.

-We see that with Adapty A/B tests, companies are increasing their revenues up to 40% within a few months.
-After integration, setting up paywalls and A/B tests does not require any code and can be done directly by marketers.
-They can compare paywalls, change price tags, manage payment screens without app releases, and analyze your business’s health deceivingly effortless.
+We see that with Adapty A/B tests, companies are increasing their revenues by 40% within a few months.
+After the integration, setting up paywalls and A/B tests does not require any coding and can be done directly by marketers.
+They can compare paywalls, change price tags, manage payment screens without app releases, and effortlessly analyze your business’s health.

-With a 14-day trial and five strings of code to get you going, Adapty is worth checking out.
+With the 14-day trial and five strings of code to get you going, Adapty is worth checking out.